-As a result of the analyses and prognoses, the management of the Group concluded that as at 31 December 2011 there were conditions for impairment of the recognised goodwill at the amount of BGN 290 thousand (for the subsidiary Momina Krepost AD - BGN 254 thousand and for the subsidiaries Extab Corporation and Extab Pharma - BGN 36 thousand).
-Goodwill impairment was recognised and recorded as at 31 December 2010 for the subsidiary Momina Krepost AD - at the amount of BGN 879 thousand.
+As at 31 December 2012 there are conditions for impairment of the recognised goodwill at the amount of 48 thousand BGN of the subsidiary Extab Corporation.
+As at 31 December 2011 there are conditions for impairment of the recognised goodwill at the amount of 290 thousand BGN (for the subsidiary Momina Krepost AD - BGN 254 thousand and for the subsidiary Extab Corporation - BGN 36 thousand).